Something to Sing About (1937 film): Response

-Although the critical response was generally favorable, the film could not overcome the disadvantages of its small budget and the lack of wide distribution caused by its release by a newly formed independent company bucking a system dominated by the major studios.
+Although the critical response was generally favorable, the film could not overcome the lack of wide distribution caused by its release by a newly formed independent company bucking a system dominated by the major studios.
 With no breakout songs in the not very memorable score, there was little chance of the film succeeding.

 Something to Sing About was re-released in 1947 by Screencraft Pictures under the title Battling Hoofer.

 Awards and honors

 Victor Schertzinger and the film's music director, Constantin Bakaleinikoff were nominated for a 1937 Academy Award for "Best Music (Scoring)", along with 13 other films.
 The award was won by One Hundred Men and a Girl.

 Home media

 Because the film is in the public domain, DVD releases of it are available from a number of companies, including Alpha Video, CATCOM Home Video, Critic's Choice, Dollar Entertainment, Image Entertainment, Ovation Home Video, Reel Enterprises, ROAN, Syngery Enterprises, Unforgettable and Vina Distributors.
 It is also widely available for download on the Internet.